 For near accurate cost estimation, you need to have these pieces of information first: scope of the project, work breakdown structure, activities list and their sequence of execution, resources needed for each task or activity, and estimated time to complete the activity.
-Once all of this information is ready, Replicon’s configurable project time tracking solution automatically calculates the project cost estimate while accounting for all project hours in real time and controlling project budgets dynamically.
-You can even leverage historical trends like performance, costs, and hours, along with real-time insights to create profitable project forecasts.
+Once all of this information is ready, Replicon’s configurable project time tracking solution automatically calculates the project cost estimate while accounting for all project hours in real-time and controlling project budgets dynamically.
+Large services organizations like yours can even leverage historical trends like performance, costs, and hours, along with real-time insights to create profitable project forecasts.

 Let’s take a look at how it’s done.

 Once the project scope has been finalized, you need to create a work breakdown structure (WBS) to plan schedules, estimate costs, and determine risks.
 WBS is a hierarchical fragmentation of the overall scope of work to be carried out by the project team to achieve the project objectives and produce the required deliverables.
 It provides a visual representation of all parts of a project, along with an ongoing view of the project progress.

 Replicon lets you create a complex WBS based on your project needs.
 With each task mapped to a deliverable, it’s much easier to accurately estimate the cost to complete them.
 You can enter a cost estimate to the project as a whole, or to each task within the project.